amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 has argued against the modern scholarly consensus that Kannada doesn't have an ablative suffix and for ablative semantics too it use the
 [instrumental](https://en.wikipedia.org/wiki/Instrumental_case) suffix.
-He goes on to argue that the ostensibly instrumental suffixes in Kannada (`iṁ`, `iṁda` etc.) are really ablative suffixes and for the instrumental case, Kannada relies mostly on the [locative](https://en.wikipedia.org/wiki/Locative_case) suffix (for example, `kattiyalli kaḍi` etc.).
+He goes on to argue that the ostensibly instrumental suffixes in Kannada (`iṁ`, `iṁda` etc.) are really ablative suffixes and that for the instrumental case, Kannada relies mostly on the [locative](https://en.wikipedia.org/wiki/Locative_case) suffix
+(for example, `kattiyalli kaḍi` etc.).
 In support of this, he argues that a kind of (physical or metaphorical) *separation* is key to the ablative case.
 I.e., in `maradiṁda haṇṇu bittu`, `maradiṁda` is the ablative form because of the separation of the fruit from the tree.
 Similarly, in `kattiyalli kaḍi`, `kattiyalli` is the instrumental form because `katti` is instrumental in the action `kaḍi`, though `alli` is generally considered to be the locative suffix.
-Also, in the [passive voice](https://en.wikipedia.org/wiki/Passive_voice) (which is unnatural and rare in Kannada) construction
+However, in the [passive voice](https://en.wikipedia.org/wiki/Passive_voice) construction (which is unnatural and rare in Kannada)
 `rāmaniṁda ahalyeya śāpavimōcaneyāyitu`, `rāmaniṁda` is the instrumental form because `rāma` is instrumental in the lifting of `ahalya`'s curse.
 So, `iṁda` is indeed used as an instrumental suffix in Kannada in the passive voice constructions.
-But given that passive voice is unnatural and rate in Kannada, Sediyapu Krishna Bhat's thesis that the sufixes `iṁ`, `iṁda` etc. are really ablative suffixes in Kannada seems sound overall.
+But given that passive voice is unnatural and rare in Kannada, Sediyapu Krishna Bhat's thesis that the sufixes `iṁ`, `iṁda` etc. are mainly ablative suffixes in Kannada seems sound overall.

 It is notable that `iṁta` suffix is only ever used in the ablative sense and never in the instrumental sense.

-As already seen above, `iṁta`, `iṁda` are derived from the original proximal (in the sense of space) demonstrative neuter gender singular pronominal forms
+To recall again, `iṁta`, `iṁda` are derived from the original proximal (in the sense of space) demonstrative neuter gender singular pronominal forms
-`iṁtu`/`iṁdu`(`itu`/`idu`), by suffixing `a`, which, among other things, has genitive semantics, giving them a kind of proximal directional semantics.
+`iṁtu`/`iṁdu` (equivalents of `itu`/`idu`), by suffixing `a`, which, among other things, has genitive semantics, giving them a kind of proximal directional semantics.
-When such a proximal demonstrative/directional suffix is appended to any word fragment, it suggests a physical or metaphorical proximal direction from the semantics of the preceding word fragment and hence, separation;
+When such a proximal demonstrative/directional suffix is appended to any word fragment, it suggests a physical or metaphorical proximal direction from the semantics of the preceding word fragment; in other words, separation, which is crucial to the ablative semantics.
-thus, achieving ablative semantics.
 So, it is natural that they are used as ablative suffixes in Kannada.

 Taken together, this validates Sediyapu Krishna Bhat's argument that `iṁ`, `iṁda` etc. are ablative suffixes in Kannada,